mauricelambert/WebServerIdentifier/README.md

 ## Description

 This package identifies Web servers using an aggressive technique based on the maximum size of the URI.

-This tool is a basic implementation, the technique is describe [here](https://www.slideshare.net/MauriceLambert1/webmaxuriidentifierpdf).
+In some configurations this technique can even identify web servers placed behind a proxy web server without any identifiable content.

+For more information about this technique, please read this [PDF](https://www.slideshare.net/MauriceLambert1/Web-MaxUriIdentifier) ([github.io](https://mauricelambert.github.io/info/python/security/Web-MaxUriIdentifier.pdf))).

+This technique performs an in depth identification with certain configurations.
+An example is available at the bottom of this README.

 ## Requirements